readthedocs/ethicalads.io/README.rst

 ------------

 The site is built as a static site using `Pelican <https://blog.getpelican.com/>`_ and hosted by `GitHub pages <https://pages.github.com/>`_.
-The site is automatically built and updated when there are commits on the master branch although it can take up to 5 minutes.
+The site is automatically built and updated when there are commits on the main branch although it can take up to 5 minutes.

 Building the site locally